PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): (required)
 - `--number` (string): (required)
+- `--concentrator` (object): The VPN concentrator settings for this SSID.
 - `--splitTunnel` (object): The VPN split tunnel settings for this SSID.
 - `--failover` (object): Secondary VPN concentrator settings.
 This is only used when two VPN concentrators are configured on the SSID.